Disability Access Services

 A Disability Access Certificate (DAC) is issued by the building control section of the Local Authority.
 It certifies that the proposed works have been assessed and that the proposed drawings, when built, will meet the requirements of Part M of the Building Control Regulations.

 S.I.
 351 of 2009 introduced Disability Access Certificates.
-ORS have carries out accessibility appraisals and accessibility audits for our residential, commercial, educational, retail and healthcare clients.
+ORS carries out accessibility appraisals and accessibility audits for our residential, commercial, educational, retail and healthcare clients.

 ORS works with public, private and voluntary sectors to ensure that every aspect of disability is considered in the built environment.
 We make sure that accessibility is both compliant with Part M of the Building Regulations and to the highest standards.